-Endpoint Interrupt Status Register - USR
+Endpoint Interrupt Status Register USR (Address 1BH)

 The USR (USB endpoint interrupt status register) register is used to indicate which endpoint is accessed and to select the serial bus (PS2 or USB).
-The endpoint request flags (EP0IF, EP1IF, EP2IF) are used to indicate which endpoints are accessed.
+The endpoint request flags (EP0IF, EP1IF) are used to indicate which endpoints are accessed.
 If an endpoint is accessed, the related endpoint request flag will be set to "1" and a USB interrupt will occur (If a USB interrupt is enabled and the stack is not full).
 When the active endpoint request flag is served, the endpoint request flag has to be cleared to "0".

-Bit No. Label Read/Write Option Functions 0 PEC0 R/W EP0IF When set to "1", indicates an endpoint 0 interrupt event.
-Must 1 PEC1 R/W EP1IF wait for the MCU to process the interrupt event and clear this bit by firmware.
-This bit must be "0", then the next interrupt 2 PEC2 R/W EP2IF event will be processed.
-The default value is "0".
-3 PEC3 R/W Reserved bit, set to "0" 4 PEC4 R/W SELPS2 When set to "1", indicates that the chip is working under PS2 mode.
-The default value is "0".
-5 PEC5 R/W SELUSB When set to "1", indicates that the chip is working under USB mode.
-The default value is "0".
-6 PEC6 R/W Reserved bit, set to "0" 7 PEC7 R/W USB_flag This flag is used to show that the MCU is in USB mode (Bit=1).
+Register Bits Labels Read/Write Functions 0 EP0IF R/W When set to "1", indicates an endpoint 0 interrupt event.
+Must wait for the MCU to process the interrupt event and clear this bit by firm- ware.
+This bit must be "0", then the next interrupt event will be pro- cessed.
+Default value is "0".
+1 EP1IF R/W When set to "1", indicates an endpoint 1 interrupt event.
+Must wait for the MCU to process the interrupt event, then clear this bit by firmware.
+This bit must be "0", then the next interrupt event will be processed.
+Default value is "0".
+USR 2~3 - R/W Reserved bit, set to "0" (1BH) 4 SELPS2 R/W When set to "1", indicates that the chip is working under PS2 mode.
+Default value is "0".
+5 SELUSB R/W When set to "1", indicates that the chip is working under USB mode.
+Default value is 0.
+6 R/W Reserved bit, set to "0" 7 USB_flag R/W This flag is used to show that the MCU is in USB mode (Bit=1).
 This bit is R/W by FW and will be cleared to zero after power-on reset.
 The default value is "0".